Metabolic Syndrome Severity Score

 What Causes Metabolic Syndrome?

 Metabolic syndrome occurs in response to a process known as insulin resistance.
-To understand insulin resistance let’s start by looking at how things are designed to work.
+To understand insulin resistance, let’s start by looking at how things are designed to work.
+Normally, insulin from your pancreas works in liver cells, muscle cells and fat cells to regulate glucose and energy metabolism.
+When your insulin gets overwhelmed, it can cause added stress on your pancreas which leads to increased risk for developing type 2 diabetes.

 How insulin works in liver cells, muscle cells, and fat cells